alv2017/Blog/BlogPosts/MAC_Spoofing.md

 identify a device and exchange data between network devices.
 MAC address of the device shouldn't be changed.
 However, many drivers allow MAC address to be changed.
-Additionally, there are tools which can make an operating system believe that the NIC has the MAC address of a user's choice.
+Additionally, there are tools which can make an operating system believe that the NIC (Network Interface Card) has the MAC address of a user's choice.
 The process of changing of MAC address is known as MAC spoofing.
 Essentially, MAC spoofing entails changing a computer identity, and it is quite easy to implement.

 ### Changing MAC address on Linux

-As was already mentioned, MAC address references a network devices or a network interfaces, so the first thing to do is to access the network devices data.
-This can be done by opening the Linux terminal CTRL+ALT+T and typing in
+As was already mentioned, MAC address references a network device or a network interface, so the first thing we need to do is to access the network devices data.
+This can be done by opening a Linux terminal (with CTRL+ALT+T) and typing in

     $ ip link show